JiriHoffmann/cis357-FinalProject/README.md

 </p>

-Next up there are a couple of text fields that provide basic information for the App Store listing and all of them should be pretty self explanatory.
+Next up there are a couple of text fields that provide basic information for the App Store listing and all of them should be pretty self-explanatory.
 The ***Promotional Text*** will most likely not be used for the first release, but it is the only field that can be updated without requiring a new submission review.

 ### App Clip